tail-call/kbb/README.md

  - [ ] Add units to highlight continuously as button is held
  - [ ] Focus mode: unit and terrain are stacked like cards
  - [ ] Cards have actions
- - [ ] Command for bringing your troops closer to you
  - [ ] Underworld
  - [ ] Chopping wood is performed like combat
  - [ ] Mining stone is performed like combat